-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 For businesses with that brick-and-mortar location that people can go to during business hours, you should add the business address next.

-Once the address is set, Google My Business will ask if you “also service customers outside this location?”
+Once the address is set, Google Business Profile will ask if you “also service customers outside this location?”

 It lets you set where/how far the business is willing to physically go to deliver goods or services.